ga-wdi-boston/ruby-vs-js-objects-study/study.md

 Does `proxima_centauri.print_distance` run?
 Why or why not?
 If so, then what is the output?
 If not, then how can it be fixed?
+Yes.
+You'd need to run proxima_centauri.print_distance to now get the print_distance to be invoked.

 ```md
 <!-- your answer here -->